-In FY 2013, OOC continued its efforts to provide more effective tools and procedures to identify and efficiently resolve workplace disputes.
-We updated the OOC website to provide easier access to information about the CAA and to facilitate access to the confidential dispute resolution system we provide to the Congressional community.
-As part of our fiscal streamlining, we relied heavily on the services of our skilled in-house mediator, who achieved an exceptional success rate in resolving workplace disputes prior to formal adjudicative proceedings.
+In FY 2014, OOC continued its efforts to provide more effective tools and procedures to identify and efficiently resolve workplace disputes.
+We updated the OOC website, to provide easier access to information about the CAA and to facilitate access to the confidential dispute resolution system we provide to the Congressional community.
+As part of our fiscal streamlining, we relied on the services of our skilled inhouse mediator, who achieved an exceptional success rate in resolving workplace disputes prior to formal adjudicative proceedings.
 The confidential ADR process offered by the OOC remains a cornerstone of our mission to safeguard workplace rights.

-The Board of Directors of the Office of Compliance continues to work with Congress to strengthen the rights and responsibilities provided in the CAA.
-Each Congress and as required by the CAA, the Board provides its recommendations to Congress on adding to the CAA, as appropriate, those laws that do not currently apply to the Legislative Branch but do apply to the private sector and the Executive Branch of the Federal government.
-At the time of the writing of this annual report, the Board of Directors continues to recommend that Congress apply to Legislative Branch employees: protections against retaliation for whistleblowers; posting of rights under the CAA; mandatory training on the rights under the CAA; more effective protection against retaliation for employees who report safety violations; and the authority of the General Counsel to issue investigatory subpoenas.
+The Board of Directors of the OOC continues to work with Congress to strengthen the rights and responsibilities provided in the CAA.
+Each Congress and as required by the CAA, the Board reports its recommendations to Congress on adding to the CAA, as appropriate, those laws that do not currently apply to the Legislative Branch but do apply to the private sector and the Executive Branch of the Federal government.
+At the time of the writing of this Annual Report, the Board of Directors continues to recommend that Congress apply to Legislative Branch employees: protections against retaliation for whistleblowers; posting of rights under the CAA; mandatory training on the rights under the CAA; more effective protection against retaliation for employees who report safety violations; and granting authority to the General Counsel to issue investigatory subpoenas.

-The Board is very proud of the accomplishments of the Office for FY 2013 and looks forward to enhancing these accomplishments in FY 2014.
+The Board is very proud of the accomplishments of the Office for FY 2014 and looks forward to the enhancing these accomplishments in FY 2015.